Zipcoder/reveal-slides.tcuk-light/md/persistence-jpa.md

 -
 ## JPA Specification

-- Part of Java EE spec
+- Part of Java Enterprise Edition (EE) spec
 - Contained in the `javax.persistence` package
 - Implemented by many other libraries